Cockayne syndrome

 The child was healthy until 3 years of age when his parents noted several staring spells over the course of a month.
 He became increasingly irritable and distractible during this time, as well.
 One evening it was noted that the right side of his face and right shoulder were twitching.

 He was admitted to the hospital for evaluation of what was thought to be a partial seizure.
-His examination showed a distant effect without language output, but he would intermittently follow commands and had a nonlateralized motor examination.
+His examination showed that he was nonverbal with altered mental status, but he would intermittently follow commands and had a nonlateralized motor examination.
 The head CT was normal.
 The brain MRI was normal except for mild enhancement of the left leptomeninges.
 The EEG showed intermittent left hemispheric slowing.
 CSF was acellular with normal glucose and moderately elevated protein.
 He was diagnosed with epilepsia partialis continua and treated with increasing dosages of phenobarbital and lorazepam.
 Over the next few days, the epilepsia partialis continua resolved, and the child was discharged on oral medication.
 The parents noted in retrospect that during the month of staring spells, he had lost some of his expressive language skills, and these did not recover over the next few months.
-He then had several hospitalizations for prolonged motor seizures, and they were treated with several other anticonvulsants, including fosphenytoin, phenytoin, levetiracetam, and lamotrigine.
+He then had several hospitalizations for prolonged motor seizures, and they were treated with several other antiseizure medications, including fosphenytoin, phenytoin, levetiracetam, and lamotrigine.
 During this period, the child’s gait became mildly spastic and ataxic.
 When the seizures were well controlled, he regained some language function.
 His parents thought his personality was also returning to normal.
 A repeat brain MRI scan 3 months into the onset of the illness revealed cortical atrophy.

 One month later, the child was readmitted with status epilepticus.
-After using increasing dosages of benzodiazepine and barbiturates to try to control the seizure, he was given a loading dose of sodium valproate.
+After using increasing dosages of benzodiazepine and barbiturates to try to control the seizures, he was given a loading dose of sodium valproate.
 His seizures soon subsided, and he was discharged four days later on oral valproic acid and phenobarbital.
 Because of the general concern of liver toxicity with valproic acid use, the family was instructed to report any nausea, vomiting, confusion, or other mental changes.
 Three weeks later the child appeared to be lethargic, and alanine transaminase was found to be 1.5 times the upper limit of normal with normal liver synthetic studies, including ammonia, bilirubin, cholesterol, albumin, and prothrombin time.
 He was admitted to the hospital for evaluation and observation.
 The following morning his glucose (while on intravenous fluids containing 5% dextrose) was 42 mg/dL, and his alanine transaminase was 800 u/L. Over the next several days he developed florid liver failure.
-IV levocarnitine was instituted at a dose of 300 mg per kg per day, and POLG gene testing was ordered.
-The child was evaluated by the liver transplant service, deemed a good transplant candidate, and received a perfect human leukocyte antigen-matched liver within 3 days.
+IV levocarnitine was instituted at a dose of 300 mg per kg per day, and rapid whole genome testing was ordered.
+The child was evaluated by the liver transplant service, deemed a good transplant candidate, and received a living donor liver transplant from his father’s liver within 3 days.
 Over the following week, the child recovered and returned to his baseline neurologic state, although his seizures continued as the valproic acid was not restarted after the liver transplant.
-Genetic testing revealed known pathogenic variants and diagnostic mutations in POLG, and the diagnosis of Alpers-Huttenlocher syndrome was confirmed.
+Genetic testing revealed known pathogenic variants in POLG, p.Ala467Thr and p.Gly848Ser, and the diagnosis of POLG-related mitochondrial disease syndrome was confirmed.

 Over the next two years, the child had numerous hospitalizations for status epilepticus.
 He lost his ability to swallow and became fully G-tube-fed.
 The examination showed a steady loss of pyramidal function with increasing spasticity, chorea, myoclonus, and dystonia.
-He became cortically blind and lost communication skills.
+He became cortically blind due to repeated cortical focal lesions of the occipital lobe and lost communication skills.
 He was admitted with aspiration pneumonia, and, at that time, his parents declined ventilation, so he was treated with mask BiPAP therapy.
 After consultation with the ethics team and the palliative care service, the family decided not to have a tracheostomy placed and favored home-based palliative care services.
 The child died peacefully from hypoventilation after what was likely an aspiration event.
-Of note, liver transplantation is generally contraindicated in POLG-related disorders due to the poor prognosis following liver transplantation, especially in younger patients with epilepsy.
+Of note, liver transplantation is now generally contraindicated in POLG-related disorders due to the poor prognosis following liver transplantation, especially in younger patients with epilepsy.

 Ultimately, the triggering factor in disease manifestation is the reduction in mitochondrial function due to a loss of mtDNA-produced proteins, tRNA and rRNA.
 The reduction in mtDNA products compromises the manufacture of ATP and, therefore, critical energy production required for cellular function.
 Once a critical nadir of ATP is reached, cellular function and survival are compromised.
 Depending on the energy demands of the cell, organs become dysfunctional and disease symptoms are manifested.

 The phenotype of disease is usually correlated with the degree of mtDNA depletion within the mitochondrion.
 Due to the heterogeneity of numbers of mitochondria per cell and mtDNA copies per mitochondrion, differing symptoms arise at distinctive times within tissues as mtDNA is depleted or compromised in integrity.
-The complexity of the phenotype of POLG mutations is due to the position of the mutation, the degree of mtDNA depletion, and unclear factors, including environmental and toxin exposure.
+The complexity of the phenotype of POLG variants is due to the position of the pathogenic variant, the degree of mtDNA depletion, and unclear factors, including environmental and toxin exposure (which may include infection, fever, hormones, etc).

-The true prevalence of Alpers-Huttenlocher syndrome is unknown.
-Due to high mortality and early death, epidemiology parameters of incidence and prevalence are not informative.
-However, Alpers-Huttenlocher syndrome is relatively uncommon.
-It is estimated that the minimum birth frequency of children who will develop mitochondrial disease is approximately 1 in 5000 (96).
+It is estimated that the minimum birth frequency of children who will develop mitochondrial disease is approximately 1 in 5000 (84).
 Of this population, up to 25% will develop POLG disease (Chinnery and Zeviani 2007).
-Crude estimates from published reports suggest that up to 30% of patients with recessive POLG mutations have Alpers-Huttenlocher syndrome; however, accurate data are not available.
-A best estimate of prevalence is between 1 in 51,000 to about 1 in 100,000 (17; 70).
-Clearly, more reliable population studies are needed to more reliably estimate the incidence and prevalence of Alpers-Huttenlocher syndrome.
-POLG pathogenic variants are thought to be the most common cause of inherited mitochondrial disease, and it is estimated that 2% of the population harbors a POLG pathogenic variant (86).
+A best estimate of prevalence is between 1 in 51,000 to about 1 in 100,000 (14; 61).
+Clearly, more reliable population studies are needed to more reliably estimate the incidence and prevalence of POLG.
+POLG pathogenic variants are thought to be one of the most common cause of inherited mitochondrial disease, and it is estimated that 2% of the population harbors a POLG pathogenic variant (76).

 Population estimates of common POLG mutations.
-The most common mutation reported inducing Alpers-Huttenlocher syndrome and associated POLG spectrum disorders is the p.A467T mutation.
-The second most common mutation in Alpers-Huttenlocher syndrome and POLG spectrum disorders is the p.W748S mutation.
-Elegant population studies have demonstrated that both mutations arose from a common ancestor within various populations of Northern European descent (34).
-The carrier frequency of p.A467T is estimated to be as high as 0.6% in Belgium and 1% in Norway, and the p.W748S frequency is estimated to be 1:125 in Finland (107; 35; 34; 109).
-Other Alpers-Huttenlocher syndrome founder gene mutations have not been discovered in other ethnic populations.
-Whether a founder effect is exclusive to the Northern European ethnic population is not known, as most of the early mutational research has centered on the North European population.
-POLG mutations inducing Alpers-Huttenlocher syndrome have been found in many other ethnic groups (32; 92; 69).
+Elegant population studies have demonstrated that the common pathogenic variants p.Ala467Thr and p.Trp748Ser arose from a common ancestor within various populations of Northern European descent (28).
+The carrier frequency of p.Ala467Thr is estimated to be as high as 0.6% in Belgium and 1% in Norway, and the p.Trp748Ser frequency is estimated to be 1:125 in Finland (93; 29; 28; 95).
+POLG variants have been found in many other ethnic groups (26; 82; 59).

 As more patients are described with POLG mutations, it is possible that more “hot spot” regions of POLG will be uncovered.
 Using crude estimates of the gene frequency of the most common mutations, members of these Northern European populations have about a 2% risk of carrying a pathogenic (heterozygote) mutation, suggesting a disease frequency of about 1:10,000.

 Ecogenetic structural nucleotide variants (ESNV).
 One possible emerging mechanism for phenotypic variability is the presence of silent nucleotide polymorphisms or ESNVs that alter disease expression depending on environmental or epigenetic factors.
 When present, a particular POLG genotype will remain clinically silent unless specific conditions are present that can either lead to disease or modify the phenotype.
-The polymorphic nature of POLG suggests that ESNVs may exist (93).
-Two ENSVs have been described in the Northern European population: p.E1143G and p.Q1236H (45; 11; 98). p.E1143G has a frequency of approximately 4.5%, and p.Q1236H has a frequency of approximately 8.6%, of the Northern European population.
-These variants are almost nonexistent in the Asian, sub-Saharan African, or African-American populations (90).
-The presence of the ESNV p.E1134G has been demonstrated to increase the catalytic rate for incoming nucleotides as well as to increase intrinsic stability in in vitro studies (12).
-When present in cis with certain pathological mutations, especially with the p.W748S mutation, p.E1143G can lessen the disease severity and delay the age of onset by enhancing enzyme activity (45; 11).
+The polymorphic nature of POLG suggests that ESNVs may exist (83).
+Two ENSVs have been described in the Northern European population: p.E1143G and p.Q1236H (39; 08; 86). p.E1143G has a frequency of approximately 4.5%, and p.Q1236H has a frequency of approximately 8.6%, of the Northern European population.
+These variants are almost nonexistent in the Asian, sub-Saharan African, or African-American populations (80).
+The presence of the ESNV p.E1134G has been demonstrated to increase the catalytic rate for incoming nucleotides as well as to increase intrinsic stability in in vitro studies (09).
+When present in cis with certain pathological mutations, especially with the p.W748S mutation, p.E1143G can lessen the disease severity and delay the age of onset by enhancing enzyme activity (39; 08).
 This same ESNV can also increase the liver’s sensitivity to valproic acid exposure, which appears counterintuitive to the disease-lessening effect.
 Thus, the p.E1143G ESNV can be a disease modifier by either enhancing enzyme activity or compromising liver function, depending on other genetic factors and environmental exposures.
-As with p.E1143G, the presence of p.Q1236H can induce liver failure with exposure to valproic acid.
-It is estimated that the presence of either p.E1143G or p.Q1236H increases valproic acid sensitivity more than 20-fold (39).
-However, as p.Q1236H was originally reported as a neutral polymorphism and has a known prevalence of 8.3% in the European population, 14.8% to 15.9% in the Finnish population, and about 1% in Africans and Asians, it is not thought to contribute to valproic acid-induced hepatotoxicity (49).
+As with p.E1143G, the presence of p.Q1236H was proposed to induce liver failure with exposure to valproic acid.
+It is estimated that the presence of either p.E1143G or p.Q1236H increases valproic acid sensitivity more than 20-fold (32).
+However, as p.Q1236H was originally reported as a neutral polymorphism and has a known prevalence of 8.3% in the European population, 14.8% to 15.9% in the Finnish population, and about 1% in Africans and Asians, it is not thought to contribute to valproic acid-induced hepatotoxicity (41).

-A question arises as to whether either ENSV is wholly or partially responsible for hastening liver failure from exposure to valproic acid in Alpers-Huttenlocher syndrome.
-We have preliminary evidence that both p.E1143G and p.Q1236H are likely independent of other, yet unknown, POLG mutations that induce liver failure.
-For example, six previously reported patients with Alpers-Huttenlocher syndrome and liver failure did not have either ESNV (92).
-There are rare reports of long-term use of valproic acid exposure with POLG mutation(s) without liver failure (103).
+A question arises as to whether either ENSV is wholly or partially responsible for hastening liver failure from exposure to valproic acid in POLG.
+Six previously reported patients with Alpers-Huttenlocher syndrome and liver failure did not have either ESNV (82).
+There are rare reports of long-term use of valproic acid exposure with POLG mutation(s) without liver failure (89).
 Whether other valproic acid-sensitive ENSVs exist, and the full understanding of valproic acid-induced liver failure, remain unknown.

 Mutations inducing POLG diseases are uncommon in the population.
 As with most autosomal recessive disorders, the expression of these diseases is rare.
 The finding of an individual within a family is likely unique within that family.
 However, once an individual is identified, common Mendelian genetics would dictate the probability of another family member being affected.
 Once an individual is identified, genetic counseling is recommended for family planning.